Noxiuam/NoxLib/README.md

 A Java library designed to aid in creating Discord bots.

-Full documentation is not complete yet, will likely transfer to a Wiki and a complete recode of the games framework is needed, it looks horrible.
+Full documentation is not complete yet, will likely transfer to a Wiki and a complete recode of the games framework is needed, it looks like shit.

 ## Features